alex0rpi/Chat-WebApp/README.md

 # Chat-WebApp 💻🖥

-This is a web chat that uses SocketIO to communicate between clients and server.
-It also uses ReactJS with Vite for the frontend and NodeJS with Express for the backend.
+This project is a web chat that uses SocketIO to allow communication between connected users.
+Tha app uses ReactJS with Vite for the frontend and NodeJS with Express for the backend.
+All backed with a Mysql database.

 ## Personal note 📝🙍🏻‍♂️

 This project constitutes the end project of a Backend Nodejs bootcamp that I did at the Barcelona Cibern@rium (https://cibernarium.barcelonactiva.cat/).
-This project allowed me to throw myself into the pool and try many different technologies, almost entirely in Typescript, which at the time of making is new to me.
+This project allowed me to throw myself into the pool and try many different technologies, almost entirely in Typescript, which at the time of making was rather new to me.
 I would lie If I said that I didn't struggle.
 Every technology gave me its own headaches.
 Some comments and a few difficulties I had:

 - I struggled setting up the sequelize models in typescript.
 To the point I decided to allow these files in javascript.
 - Manage routing in react, since react-router had significant changes from v5 to v6.
 Eventually I manage to have a working routing system that redirects the user to certain pages depending on the state of the app.
 For instance, if a user is not logged he/she cannot go into a chat room.